COVID-19 Resource Page

 TMEM106B, a lysosomal transmembrane protein, can serve as an alternative receptor for the entry of severe acute respiratory syndrome coronavirus 2 into the angiotensin-converting enzyme 2 receptor-negative cells.

-The “bacteriophage-like” behavior of SARS-CoV-2
+The “bacteriophage-like” behavior of SARS-CoV-2 (the SARS-CoV-2 genome can replicate outside the human body)

 The interaction between fecal bacteria and the SARS-CoV-2 suggests a ‘bacteriophage-like’ behavior of SARS-CoV-2.